 When Warshaw was applying to master’s in history programs, she looked for universities where she could get one-on-one attention from faculty and build closer relationships.
 She was also attracted to Roosevelt’s social justice mission.

 As a student, she got involved with Feminists United, Roosevelt’s Organization of the Year in 2008–09.
 Her history course work also honed her critical-thinking skills: she learned to look for what was missing in a text, analyze the gap and offer a new perspective.

 This skill set would come to set her apart as an entrepreneur.
-After graduation, Annie taught at two under-resourced charter schools on Chicago’s South Side.
+After graduation, she taught at two under-resourced charter schools on Chicago’s South Side.
 She noticed a gap — there were no girl empowerment programs that targeted younger students.
-She began designing a curriculum to give girls the tools to think about gender equity and create change in their own communities.
+Warshaw began designing a curriculum to give girls the tools to think about gender equity and create change in their own communities.

-When Mission Propelle launched in 2013, Annie hoped to bring programs to 10 local schools.
+When Mission Propelle launched in 2013, Warshw hoped to bring programs to 10 local schools.
 Today the organization has reached more than 100 schools and thousands of students across the Chicago area.

-While running Mission Propelle, Annie also teaches gender justice at Roosevelt University.
+While running Mission Propelle, Warshaw also teaches gender justice at Roosevelt University.
 She challenges her students to connect the abstract theory they cover in class to real-world action.

 “It is impossible to put into words how great of an impact she has had on our students,” Frink said.
 “She is indefatigable, challenging and motivating our students to not only reconsider their assumptions about issues of gender and power, but also to make a difference outside of the classroom.”